 If you have already enabled BitLocker but now want to store the recovery keys in Active Directory.
-With the configured GPO policies above, this will allow windows to write the recovery key to AD.
+With the configured GPOs above, this will allow windows to write the recovery key to AD.
 We need to use the “manage-bde” utility, which is a command-based utility that can be used to configure BitLocker.
 You can save this on a bash file and run it on devices that have already enabled BitLocker.

 manage-bde -protectors -get c: for /f "skip=4 tokens=2 delims=:" %%g in ('"manage-bde -protectors -get c:"') do set MyKey=%%g echo %MyKey% manage-bde -protectors -adbackup c: -id%MyKey%

 Note: Once run, it will escrow the key into Active Directory.
 You may also want to see BitLocker Drive Encryption architecture and implementation scenarios.

 There are two additional tools in the Remote Server Administration Tools worth mentioning, which you can use to manage BitLocker.
-You should now be able to see the keys in the Properties tab or via the Search function in Active Directory Users and Computers, ensure that the BitLocker RSAT is enabled in Server Features and Roles.
+You should now be able to see the keys in the Properties tab.
+Or via the Search function in Active Directory Users and Computers.
+Ensure that the BitLocker RSAT is enabled in Server Features and Roles.
 If these tools are not installed, you will fac the following error “Fix no BitLocker Recovery in Active Directory“

 - BitLocker Recovery Password Viewer.
 The BitLocker Recovery Password Viewer enables you to locate and view BitLocker Drive Encryption recovery passwords backed up to AD DS.
 This tool helps recover data stored on a drive encrypted by using BitLocker.

 - BitLocker Drive Encryption Tools.
 BitLocker Drive Encryption Tools include the command-line tools, manage-bde and repair-bde, and the BitLocker cmdlets for Windows PowerShell.
 Both manage-bde and the BitLocker cmdlets can be used to perform any task that can be accomplished through the BitLocker control panel.
 And they are appropriate to use for automated deployments and other scripting scenarios.
 Repair-bde is provided for disaster recovery scenarios in which a BitLocker-protected drive cannot be unlocked normally or by using the recovery console.
 See the screenshot below on how to install BitLocker Drive Encryption Administration Utilities.

 To install BitLocker Drive Encryption Administration Utilities on a Server (Domain Control), please follow the steps below.